COD3BENDER/ECS7022P_Poetry_Generation/README.md

-# ECS7022P_Poetry_Generation
+# ECS7022P Poetry Generation
-Poetry Generation using LSTM Neural Network
+Poetry Generation using LSTM Neural Network for the final project of the Computational Creativity module at QMUL Project has been made open source